 Research Engineer – Data Steward

-Umeå University and SciLifeLab are seeking a Data Steward to support a newly established national platform for data-driven research in bioinformatics.
-The holder of the advertised position will be referred to as a Research Engineer at Umeå University.
+Umeå University and SciLifeLab are seeking a data steward to support a newly established national platform for data-driven research in bioinformatics.

 As a national hub for molecular biosciences in Sweden, SciLifeLab develops and maintains unique research infrastructure, services and data resources for life science.
 The overall aim of SciLifeLab is to facilitate cutting-edge, multi-disciplinary life science research and promote its translation to the benefit of society.
 About 200 research groups, 1500 researchers and 40 national infrastructure units are associated with SciLifeLab at all major Swedish universities.